Research Topics - MAC

 The MAC team emerged from the reorganization of research activites in systems control at LAAS-CNRS in the mid 1990s.
 The team led by Jacques Bernussou from 1995 to 2002 was originally named CSC (for Continuous Systems Control) and its activities were initially centered essentially around Lyapunov-based control techniques for systems modeled by linear ordinary differential equations.
 Lyapunov functions were constructed either analytically or numerically to certify stability and performance (H2, Hinf) of control systems, in the presence of uncertainties and/or nonlinearities like actuator saturations.
 In this context, the team was one of the first worldwide to recognize the relevance of linear matrix inequalities (LMI) and semidefinite programming (SDP) as a unifying framework for addressing robust control problems.

-The MAC team was then successively led by Sophie Tarbouriech (2002-2005), Isabelle Queinnec (2006-2010) and Denis Arzelier (2011-2014).
+The MAC team was then successively led by Sophie Tarbouriech (2002-2005), Isabelle Queinnec (2006-2010), Denis Arzelier (2011-2014) and Didier Henrion (2015-2017).
 Research activites at MAC gradually evolved toward non-linear controlled systems with time-delays and/or saturations and/or modeled by partial differential equations, and towards optimal control and polynomial optimization.
 For example, the moment relaxations and polynomial sum-of-squares LMI hierarchies have been developed in the MAC team by Jean-Bernard Lasserre and its collaborators since the late 1990s.
 More recent research activites include hybrid systems control and symbolic-numeric algorithms for validated computing.